 Again IF it turns violent there'll be a central place, a focus point, for the demonstrations - wherever that is GO THE OTHER WAY!
 Stay right away from public gatherings.

 As Asa says, only you can evaluate your safety profile, but my personal advice would be - go with your gut feeling and you'll be happy with your decision.

 Oh, and keep checking in with safety.worldnomads.com for latest developments in Jordan.

 Every country in the middle east have it's own status.
 So, you can't generalize what's happening in North Africa or Yemen to Jordan, every country have it's own independent government.
 Besides, all Jordanians love the King.

 Jordan have a special unique status.
 It's considered as one of the safest and cleanest country in the region.
 We do have some protests, but that's democracy!
 Even in Europe or the US there are protests every other day.
 However, the world is full of risk and adventures.
 Who knew that Japan will have an earthquake or a Tsunami !!!

-May is one of the best times to visit Jordan, so don't miss the opportunity. about 2 years ago
+May is one of the best times to visit Jordan, so don't miss the opportunity. over 2 years ago